sidbav/Concurrency/C++ Concurrency In Action Practical Multithreading/1/Hello, world of concurrency in C++!.md

 - There would have to interprocess communication
   - singles, sockets, piples
   - this communication is very slow, and complex
-- OS needs to provide a lot of protection against the processes from overwriting each other's data.
+- OS needs to provide a lot of protection against the processes from \
+overwriting each other's data.
 - running a process requires a lot of overhead.
 - easier to write safe concurrent code for processes, compared to threads.

 #### Concurrency with Multiple Threads
 - Threads are lightweight compared to processes.
-- all threads share the same address space. much easier to communicate between threads and share data between threads.
+- All threads share the same address space. much easier to communicate between \
+threads and share data between threads.
-- the programmer must be careful to write code such that all threads access accurate data.
-Need to be careful to consider how the threads will communicate with each other.
+- the programmer must be careful to write code such that all threads access \
+accurate data.
+Need to consider how the threads will communicate with each other.
-- favoured way to write concurrent code.
+- Favoured way to write concurrent code.

 ## 1.2 Why Use Concurrency?
 - Two main reasons to use concurrency: